farvellhub/next-portfolio/README.md

   </a>
 </p>

-> Template of portfolio web designed on minimalism design.
-Full responsive.
-Using Jflow.
+> My personal portfolio made it with react.

 ## Installation